Captain Robert McCrea MBE

 The plan here was to fool the Japanese about the operations intentions, numbers and the objectives.
 The ultimate aim of Columns 1 and 2 (Southern Group) was to make for the rail station at Kyaikthin, destroy the rail tracks in that location and then turn northeast toward the Irrawaddy River and attempt to rejoin the main section at an agreed rendezvous point.

-Column 2 never made this rendezvous and was ambushed at Kyaikthin by a large force of Japanese.
+No. 2 Column never made this rendezvous and was ambushed at Kyaikthin by a large force of Japanese on the 2nd March.
 In the confusion the dispersal drill was misunderstood by the column and some men went forward as previously agreed, but the majority of the unit was either destroyed or headed back west to the safety of India.

 The plan here was to fool the Japanese about the operations intentions, numbers and the objectives.
 The ultimate aim of Columns 1 and 2 (Southern Group) was to make for the rail station at Kyaikthin, destroy the rail tracks in that location and then turn northeast toward the Irrawaddy River and attempt to rejoin the main section at an agreed rendezvous point.

-Column 2 never made this rendezvous and was ambushed at Kyaikthin by a large force of Japanese.
+No. 2 Column never made this rendezvous and was ambushed at Kyaikthin by a large force of Japanese on the 2nd March.
 In the confusion the dispersal drill was misunderstood by the column and some men went forward as previously agreed, but the majority of the unit was either destroyed or headed back west to the safety of India.

 As mentioned earlier, I have been in contact with Captain McCrea's daughter Anne.
 She has kindly written a short biography about her father and his time in India and Burma.
 Anne has also given me permission to use some of the wonderful photographs which help to illustrate her father's story.
 Seen pictured left is Anne, her father and her older brother Ian, on holiday in Donegal.
 I have taken the liberty of including this particular photograph, simply because it emphasizes the strong family theme which is central to this website.